arminmokri/WPBackupViaGit/README.md

 # WPBackupViaGit
 ### Please support my repo with your star.
-**WPBackupViaGit** is for making backup and restore on a git account with any frequency.
+**WPBackupViaGit** is for making backup and restore on a git account with any frequency such as WordPress, etc.

 ## Features
 - Backup from databases